Why Connect More Than One Battery To An RV?

 This combines the two groups.
 You connect your load RV Power wires to the center terminal that has both the short and long wire on it.

-By adding a few more different kinds of connections, a better balance has been created than if you were to use the standard chain connections with the load wires on each end.
+By adding a few more connections, it has created a better balance than if you were to use the standard chain connections with the load wires on each end.

 Right now my travel trailer has 2 12V deep cycle RV batteries sitting on the tongue.

-When they finally stop holding a charge I plan to try and fit 4 12V AGM deep cycle RV batteries like the top choice in this article on the best RV batteries.
+When they finally stop holding a charge, I plan to install 4 12V AGM deep cycle RV batteries like the top choice in this article on the best RV batteries.

-After measuring, I found that I should be able to fit them all on the tongue like in the graphic below.
+After measuring, I found I should be able to fit them all on the trailer tongue like in the graphic below.

-I’ll still be able to use the Cross-Diagonal method to keep the batteries balanced, the only obstacle will be finding a box that can fit all the batteries to keep them protected from the weather.
+I’ll still be able to use the Cross-Diagonal method to keep the batteries balanced.
+The only obstacle is finding a box that can fit all the batteries to keep them protected from the weather.

 The reason I want to keep the batteries loaded on the front of the travel trailer is to keep the weight evenly distributed for safer towing conditions.

 How To Correctly Wire Multiple 6 Volt Batteries To An RV

 6V RV Batteries can be a good choice if you are looking for an increase in durability and total amp hours in a battery.